Skip to main content

 Generally legal but advertising-based recruitment must comply with local advertising codes.
 We adjust campaign style for the region.

-FAQ about photo contest votes
+FAQ about Votes for a photo contest you entered

-16 answers covering legality, delivery, quality, pricing and platform specifics.
+20 answers covering legality, delivery, quality, pricing and platform specifics.

 Legality & scope